p-smith22/dymad-dev/docs/roadmap.rst

     esp. when :math:`\mathrm{dim}(x)` and :math:`\mathrm{dim}(z)` are drastically different.

-When are these problems relevant?
+When are these Problems relevant?
 ---------------------------------

 Besides generic dynamical systems, that some purely data-driven methods are applicable,